GitNotebooks/GitNotebooks/legal/terms-of-service.md

 ### 1. Pricing

-Our pricing and payment terms are available at [gitnotebooks.com/subscribe](https://gitnotebooks.com/subscribe).
+Our pricing and payment terms are available at [gitnotebooks.com/pricing](https://gitnotebooks.com/pricing).
 If You agree to a subscription price, that will remain Your price for the duration of the payment term; however, prices are subject to change at the end of a payment term.

 ### 2. Upgrades, Downgrades, and Changes

 - We will immediately bill You when You upgrade from the free plan to any paying plan.
 - If You change from a monthly billing plan to a yearly billing plan or vice-versa, or upgrade to a higher level of service, We will bill You for Your new plan immediately.
 However, We will credit any unused funds from Your previous plan towards Your new plan.
-- You may change Your level of service at any time by going into Your Account's subscription settings.
-If You choose to downgrade Your Account, You may lose access to Content, features, or capacity of Your Account.

 ### 3. Billing Schedule; No Refunds